-11.4.1 Market risks and assets-liability management in insurance portfolio
+11.4.1 Market risks and assets-liability management in insurance portfolio side.

-In assets and liabilities management, the Group is most exposed to interest rate and equity risks on the assets side.
 To a lesser extent, the Triglav Group is also exposed to the risk of potential regulatory changes in the minimum standard for the calculation of applicable technical interest rate for evaluating mathematical provisions for the existing insurance portfolio.